NetherGamesMC/support/docs/privacy-policy.md

 Stripe and PayPal provide the following details—full name, email, and address.
 We log these on our servers to verify purchases.
 We may also use this information to resolve a dispute you have with us made through Stripe or PayPal, your bank or credit card provider, or in a court of law.

-We may share usernames and email addresses collected by NetherGames through its forums service (forums.nethergames.org) with Crisp IM SARL.
-Crisp operates the live chat and support service for NetherGames, including ngmc.co/s, support@nethergames.org, direct messages on our social media, and "chatboxes" on our websites. to provide better and more personalized support to users should they choose to use our support service.
-No other data or personal information (e.g., IP addresses, passwords, etc.) is shared with third parties.

 Email addresses collected by NetherGames are used to send the following types of emails:
-* **Notification emails:** mainly sent by our forums service.
-If you reply to or post a thread/conversation, you are most likely to receive email notifications if somebody responds to that thread/conversation as well.
-You can opt out of these anytime using a link sent along with these emails
-* **Password reset emails:** sent by our forums service.
-These emails are sent only on request
 * **Purchase receipt emails:** these are sent when you purchase a product from our store.
 It includes what products you have bought and a transaction ID you can quote when we require it
 * **News/promotional emails:** sent when we want to tell our users about a new product, community information, or other updates.
 You can opt out of these anytime using a link sent along with these emails
 * **Important announcement emails:** these are sent when we have an important announcement to make (e.g., in the unlikely event of a data breach).
 Receiving these emails is compulsory; we must send them by law to notify users about data or security breaches

 ## 3. GDPR Compliance

-We comply with the General Data Protection Regulation (GDPR), which covers all users in the European Economic Area (EEA) and comes into effect on the 25th of May, 2018.
-All forum users can unsubscribe or stop receiving notifications regarding new threads or posts through a one-step link in a notification email or the forum's website.
+We comply with the General Data Protection Regulation (GDPR), which covers all users in the European Economic Area (EEA).
-All users consent to the data they submit to NetherGames for use as listed above by registering for our forums service (forums.nethergames.org) or an account on all NetherGames Minecraft servers.
 Under the GDPR, users can request to erase or anonymize their data from our storage systems.
 Please read Section 7 of this Policy if you wish to do so.

 ## 4. Data Protection

 NetherGames takes appropriate steps to protect user data.
-These include restricting access to sensitive data like IP and email addresses to trusted staff members.
-Passwords and credentials collected and stored by us are hashed using a secure hashing mechanism (whirlpool).
-Furthermore, we also ensure the security of our servers by implementing strong security checks and firewalls.
+These include restricting access to sensitive data like IP and email addresses to trusted staff members who have signed NDAs.
+We also ensure the security of our servers by implementing strong security checks and firewalls.

 ## 5. Age of Consent